 This may appear to be a minor thing.
 However, if the washers come in an irregular size, it can be a big issue trying to locate replacements.
 Washers of regular sizes are standard and very simple to find.

-How to Use CO2 Regulator Aquarium
+How to Use CO2 Regulator in Your Aquarium?

 After purchasing your CO2 regulator and all the equipment needed for its installation, you can assemble them by following this guideline.